decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 canonical_url: https://www.dwolla.com/updates/implementing-netlify-cms/
 ---

-*This guest post was written by Shea Daniels, Lead Software Engineer at [Dwolla](https://www.dwolla.com) and user of Netlify CMS.*
+*This guest post was written by Shea Daniels, Lead Software Engineer at [Dwolla](https://www.dwolla.com) and user of Netlify CMS.
+It was originally published on the [Dwolla blog](https://www.dwolla.com/updates/implementing-netlify-cms/).*

 ---
 <br>